ZLoverty/zloverty.github.io/cv.md

 ### Specialized in

-Active matter, rheology and rheometry, fluid mechanics, microorganism locomotion
+Active matter, rheology and rheometry, fluid mechanics, microorganism locomotion, particle tracking

 ### Research interests

-Pattern recognition, particle tracking, computer vision
+Data visualization, computer vision

 ## Education

 `2015-2021`
-__Department of Chemical Engineering and Material Sciences, Univerisity of Minnesota, Minnesota, USA__
+__Department of Chemical Engineering and Material Sciences, Univerisity of Minnesota__

 - Doctor of Philosophy, advised by Xiang Cheng

 `2010-2014`
-__Polymer Material and Engineering, Tsinghua University, Beijing, China__
+__Polymer Material and Engineering, Tsinghua University__

 - Bachelor of Engineering, advised by Li-Tang Yan